cweiske/playVideoOnDreambox/README.rst

 Play video on Dreambox
 **********************

-Firefox addon (extension) that adds a "Play on Dreambox" button to the toolbar.
+Firefox__ browser addon (extension) that adds a "Play on Dreambox" button to the toolbar.
 Pressing it plays the video of the current tab on your Dreambox__ satellite receiver.